hotdoy/grav-theme-hotdoy/README.md

 ![Theme screenshot](https://raw.githubusercontent.com/hotdoy/grav-theme-hotdoy/master/screenshot.jpg)

 The **Hotdoy** Theme is meant to be a starting point for projects using [Grav CMS](http://github.com/getgrav/grav).
-It is in active developpement and not suited for inheritance at the moment unless you dont mind thing changing all the times.
+It is in active developpement and probably not suited for production unless you dont mind thing changing all the times.
 You can use this theme by simply downloading it but I recommend using the [skeleton](https://github.com/hotdoy/grav-skeleton-hotdoy) instead.
+If you use the skeleton, make sure to upgrade the theme and check if the demo content still display properly.

 A live demo is available at [hotdoy.ca](https://hotdoy.ca).
 I still have content to write but you get the idea.